sbusso/htdocs.dev/src/content/blog/Open Source Workflow Orchestration and Automation.md

 ## Conclusion
 In conclusion, the open-source workflow orchestration and automation landscape offers a wide array of powerful tools that cater to diverse needs and use cases.
 Apache Airflow, Prefect, Dagster, Luigi, Argo Workflows, n8n, and Node-RED are just a few examples of the impressive solutions available to streamline workflows, automate tasks, and optimize processes.

 These tools empower organizations to break free from manual, time-consuming tasks and focus on higher-level objectives.
 By leveraging the capabilities of these open-source platforms, businesses can achieve increased efficiency, reduced errors, and improved scalability.
-Whether you're dealing with complex data pipelines, IoT workflows, or general automation requirements, there's an open-source tool that can help you achieve your goals.- [ ] #todo
+Whether you're dealing with complex data pipelines, IoT workflows, or general automation requirements, there's an open-source tool that can help you achieve your goals.